user2GX/OS-2GX/README.md

 about maximum byte size.
 Ignore that!
 Only post an issue if there's something actually preventing you from making the source, or running the image.

+# Compatibility

+This is a current list of working virtualization softwares that work with OS/2GX.
+This will be updated when more and more softwares are found to be working with this. [^1]

+[^1]: VMWare returns a blinking underscore.

+- [x] QEMU i386
+- [x] VirtualBox
+- [ ] VMWare